List of Amphibia characters: Polly Plantar

 Polly Petunia Plantar is Sprig's outgoing and fearless polliwog sister, who loves adventure, monsters, and having fun.
 Despite being young, she has the heart of an explorer.
-Upon meeting Anne, Polly was disappointed that she was not a ferocious monster.
+Upon meeting Anne, Polly was disappointed that she was not a ferocious monster, otherwise she would have had an excuse to weaponize her rolling pin (which she calls "Doris").
 Polly spends much of the first season as a comic foil while being viewed as a helpless child, despite displaying abilities to the contrary.
 She is an expert spitter and does not like situating herself in typical "girly" roles.
 She also has the ability to expel a powerful shriek, which she refers to as "singing".
 She thinks that romance is gross and loves to be in charge by displaying her cuteness.
 However, Polly is shown to be frightened by scary things and does not like being alone, and often needs to be saved from danger.
 She once claimed that she has been eaten eight times throughout her life and "looks forward to it".
 Nevertheless, she has gotten Anne and her family out of serious conflicts through determination and prowess.

 In season two, Polly, her family, and Anne head off to Newtopia to seek answers regarding the Calamity Box.
 While on the road, she fears that she is considered a nuisance due to her young age, but realizes that her family loves her unconditionally.
 She is also shown to have the ability to conduct electricity, and have perfect vocal mimicry.
 Upon reaching Newtopia, Polly learns from Marcy that she will eventually grow legs in two months.
 She also attempts to be closer to Anne by hanging out with her, though they end up causing trouble for everyone.
-Sprig reveals that Polly never met their mother, as she was too little to know her.
+Sprig reveals that Polly never met their mother, as she also was too young to know her.
 Upon returning to Wartwood, Polly gets her first taste of responsibility after taking up Frobo, a robot frog that had been following the Plantars.
 In "True Colors", Polly finally grows legs, though they are minuscule, and accompanies Anne back to her home in Los Angeles.

 In season three, Polly and her family join Anne when she is transported back to Los Angeles.
 She is revealed to have picked up Thai language fluently after watching Thai rom-coms.
 She attempts to rebuild Frobo, but ultimately only succeeds in bringing his head back to life.
 However, with help from the IT Girls, she also picks up knowledge on robotics and electronics.
 Polly eventually returns to Amphibia with Anne and her family.
 She later uses her newfound electronic skills to rebuild and upgrade Frobo.

 Following Anne saving Amphibia and returning home alongside Sasha and Marcy, Polly immediately grows a strand of hair.
-Some time later, she eventually becomes a full frog, though she still lacks a frog snout.
+Some time later, she eventually becomes a full frog and young mechanic, though she still lacks a frog snout.